Chennai district: Administration and politics

 In 2013, five taluks on the district were split to create five new ones: Velachery, Purasawalkam, Ayanavaram, Aminjikarai and Guindy.

 In January 2018, the state government announced that the district will be expanded to match the boundaries of the Greater Chennai Corporation.
-This will integrate six additional taluks from Tiruvallur and Kanchipuram districts into the Chennai district.
-The new divisions and taluks of the district will be:
+This integrated six additional taluks from Tiruvallur and Kanchipuram districts into the Chennai district.
+The new divisions and taluks of the district are: